-- On Linux servers or Linux Remote API Clients: /etc/opt/ibm/sna - On AIX Remote API Clients: /etc/sna - On Windows Remote API Clients: the directory specified in the Logging / log\directory parameter in the Windows Registry.
+- On Linux Remote API Clients: /etc/opt/ibm/sna - On AIX servers or AIX Remote API Clients: /etc/sna - On Windows Remote API Clients: the directory specified in the Logging | log_directory parameter in the Windows Registry.
 If this parameter is not specified, the default is the Remote API Client's install directory (for example c:\ibmcs\w32cli).

 Each line in this file contains the message number of a particular log message that you want to filter.
-Specify this as two numbers separated by a hyphen (dash) character, as described in "Verbose logging message format" on page 28.
+Specify this as two numbers separated by a hyphen (dash) character, as described in "Verbose logging message format" on page 30.
 For example: